20.01.2016

 Johannes Gehrke's web page.

 Research in the field of wireless sensor communication will enable us to make an essential contribution to the improvement of our daily life.
 Sensors we consider in our research include environmental sensors, mobile phones, PDAs, navigation equipment, car keys, electronic purses or pulse rate measurement devices.
 New diverse applications, which can be integrated into the context of a smart city, will arise.
 This concept requires an intelligent environment in which daily life supporting services are ubiquitous.
+Here is a link to the recent press release. |

-DReSS The course covers the foundations of Business Intelligence and Data Warehousing from architectural, algorithmic and practical perspective.
+The course covers the foundations of Business Intelligence and Data Warehousing from architectural, algorithmic and practical perspective.
 In addition it covers new trends such as Data Warehouse Appliances, Cloud Analytics, Column Stores and the use of flash memory.
 The course replaces its predecessor-Data Warehousing.

 The lecture includes a hands-on practical exercise, in which we shall demonstrate different systems and techniques.